 Counter offers - are they worth making?

 January typically is a peak month for resignations.
 Employees use the Christmas break to re-evaluate their lives and given we spend a large percentage of our lives at work, this factors majorly in the mix.
-So given that it is inevitable that employees leave organisations, is it ever worth making a counter offer?
+With a peak of leavers being concentrated at what is often the beginning of the financial year, this leaves managers with a difficult decision to make.
+Do they let employees leave or should they try and make them stay?
+So is it ever worth making a counter offer?

 Why do companies make counter offers?

 Quite simply it is cheaper to retain an employee than to hire a new one.
 Our article on the impact of bad hires prices am average hire at over £30k.
 Giving a leaver £10k to stay therefore seems a cheaper option.
 Existing employees also have a great deal of knowledge that is useful to the organisation.
-So it is understandable why counter offers are made.
+It can take 6 months for a new employee to get up to speed so it is understandable why counter offers are made.

 Are Counter offers successful?

 Surveys show that between 50% and 90% of employees leave within 12 months of the counter offer being made.
-So if the average strike rate is so poor, how can you improve your chances of retaining them for longer?
+That’s fine if you just need a short term fix but if you expect them to stay for the long term, you may be sadly disappoints.
+Can you keep leavers for longer when their heads have been turned?
+How can you improve your chances of retaining them for longer?

 Understand the reason for leaving